tawn33y/africastalking-ts/DOCS.md

 import { Client } from 'africastalking-ts'; // const { Client } = require('africastalking-ts');

 const client = new Client({
-    apiKey: 'YOUR_API_KEY', // use your sandbox app API key for development in the test environment
+    apiKey: 'YOUR_API_KEY', // you can get this from the dashboard: https://account.africastalking.com
-    username: 'YOUR_USERNAME', // use 'sandbox' for development in the test environment });
+    username: 'YOUR_USERNAME', // use 'sandbox' as the value for development in the test environment });
 ```